LowTechCoder/rpi4-retroarch-guide/README.md

 > Main Menu > Configuration File > Save Current Configuration

 After turning Run-Ahead on globally, you'll need to turn it off for any console that can't handle it.
-We'll use the Playstation as an example, and out of all the cores I use, this is the only one I need to turn off.
+We'll use the Playstation as an example, and out of all the cores I use, this is the only one I need to turn totally off.
 This is also a good lesson on how to set settings for a single core, that will override the global settings you may set.

 Start up a Playstion game and then:

 > Sony - Playstation > Latency > Run-Ahead to Reduce Latency > [off]

 Now press the Back button until you see 'Overrides' in the menu, near to the bottom of the list.
 Select 'Overrides' and select 'Save Core Overrides' to save those Run-Ahead settings only for the Playstation core.

+Another core you may have issues with is the GBA core.
+You may need to turn run ahead mode down to 1 or totally off if you notice some strange audio or video stuttering.

 Let's recap.
 You now have:
 * RetroArch installed and set up